A Lesson to Learn: Tenaris S.A. (TS)

 Barclays, on the other hand, stated in their research note that they expect to see TS reach a price target of $32, previously predicting the price at $27.
 The rating they have provided for TS stocks is “Overweight” according to the report published on February 28th, 2022.

-Volatility was left at 2.44%, however, over the last 30 days, the volatility rate increased by 2.96%, as shares surge +4.40% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +21.97% upper at present.
+Volatility was left at 2.62%, however, over the last 30 days, the volatility rate increased by 3.49%, as shares sank -3.43% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.84% upper at present.

 Stock Fundamentals for TS